decentraland/adr/content/ADR-325-partial-deployments.md

 3. A file MUST NOT be split across batches.
 4. Clients SHOULD keep each request under 100 MiB of file bytes, which leaves margin under the infrastructure's request ceiling.
 5. A batch MAY contain no content files, for example a first batch that carries only the entity file.
+6. Only the signer who started an upload may add batches to it while it is live.
+Servers MUST reject batches from any other signer with `400`, because the upload's reservations are charged to its creator.

 ### Responses